 Historians try to represent the past as experienced by the people who lived it – as opposed through the lens of our present reality.
 However, academic scholars struggle to identify sources that document everyday experiences in suburban communities.
 Suburban Phoenix has transformed Arizona, primarily rural at the time of the Great Depression, into one of the most urbanized states in the Union.
 This talk illuminates the historical experience of Women’s Auxiliaries at the Maryvale Community Hospital to show the relationship between healthcare and suburbanization after World War II.
 Community archives – like those at local historical societies – are critical for understanding suburban history; however, academic historians often overlook these sources in lieu of research materials housed at large repositories.
 The scholarly intervention in this narrative was made possible with archival materials stored at the Glendale Arizona Historical Society and shows how community archives are critical sites for future scholarship on suburban history.Register Here

 This program is cohosted by Phoenix Public Library.
-This is a virtual event.
+This is an in-person event.

 ABOUT THE SPEAKER: